 - Chocolate dipped haupia bread French toast and filled with bananas and peanut butter

-- Sweet Potato and Portuguese sausage hash with poached eggs and marinated heart palms
+- Sweet Potato and Portuguese sausage hash with poached eggs and marinated heart of palm

 - Seared Island Fish